 As a matter of fact, I’m using the Authority Pro theme on my Honest Wine Reviews website right now!

-OK, so with that said, here are nine reasons why StudioPress themes are great for bloggers:
+OK, so with that said, here are nine reasons why StudioPress themes by WP Engine are great for bloggers:

 StudioPress made a smart decision years ago to structure their WordPress themes a certain way.